cert-manager/website/content/en/docs/configuration/acme/dns01/azuredns.md

 }
 ```

-Then when creating the cert-manager issuer we only need to specify the `hostedZoneName`, `resourceGroupName` and `subscriptionID` fields for the DNS Zone.
+Then when creating the cert-manager issuer we need to specify the `hostedZoneName`, `resourceGroupName` and `subscriptionID` fields for the DNS Zone.

 We also need to specify `managedIdentity.clientID` or `managedIdentity.resourceID` if multiple managed identities are assigned to the node pools.